 Getting regularly tested for sexually transmitted diseases (STDs)— also referred to as sexually transmitted infections (STIs) — is super important.
 Whether you dread the idea of going to a clinic to get a test done or you simply don’t have the time, doing an at-home STD test is a much more convenient (and private) option.

-Since most STIs are asymptomatic (meaning you may not have any symptoms even when you have an infection), regular screening and early detection is the first step to prevention and treatment.
-The Centers for Disease Control and Prevention (CDC) recommends getting tested every 3 to 12 months, depending on how sexually active you are and how many sexual partners you have.
-Sexually active adults under 25 should get tested for chlamydia and gonorrhea at least once a year (yes, even if you're in an exclusive relationship).
+Sexually active people under 25 should get tested for chlamydia and gonorrhea at least once a year (yes, even if you're in an exclusive relationship).
 If you have new or multiple sex partners, it’s recommended to get tested more often.
-As a general rule, you should get tested every 3 months (or every time you have had unprotected sex with a new partner) or every year if you’re in a monogamous relationship.
+As a general rule, you should get tested every three months (or every time you have had unprotected sex with a new partner) or every year if you’re in a monogamous relationship.

 At-home STD testing makes it much easier to get tested for sexually transmitted infections without having to find a clinic or schedule an appointment that doesn't interfere with work or school.
 One of the biggest barriers to STD testing is stigma and shame, so at-home tests also offer a level of privacy and agency that can take the discomfort out of the whole thing (not that you should ever feel embarrassed about looking after your sexual health!).

 Remember that it’s important that your sexual partner(s) also get tested and treated, too!
+Curious about how at-home STD tests work?
+Keep on reading to learn how to test for STDs at home.

 Can you test for STIs at home?